Chanter Sisters

-The Chanter Sisters are sisters Irene and Doreen Chanter who perform both as a duo, and as backing for other singers.
+The Chanter Sisters are British sisters Irene and Doreen Chanter who perform both as a duo, and as backing for other singers.
 They released three albums and a number of singles from the mid to late 1970s.

 Background

 Irene and Doreen began recording as The Chanters – a family group which also included several of their brothers.

 The sisters then went their own way, recording first under the name Birds of a Feather, and later as The Chanter Sisters, enjoying their only UK Singles Chart hit when "Sideshow" entered the chart in July 1976 reaching number 43.